open-lms-open-source/content-access-s3/examples/moodle-backup-filler/README.md

 ### Using moodle-backup-filler

-You'll require one or more Blackboard Open LMS Enterprise fileless backups on local disk, and access to the files referenced by them (either by having them on local disk, or by having access to the Blackboard Open LMS Enterprise S3 bucket that contains them or a copy of it).
+You'll require one or more Open LMS Enterprise fileless backups on local disk, and access to the files referenced by them (either by having them on local disk, or by having access to the Open LMS Enterprise S3 bucket that contains them or a copy of it).

 To convert a single fileless backup in the file `in.mbz` using files on local disk stored in a directory called `files` and writing the resulting